erujs/nudl-py/README.md

 # nudl-py

-A minimal yet powerful Python video downloader that supports links from most popular video and media platforms — all powered by yt_dlp.
+A minimal yet powerful Python media downloader that supports links from most popular media platforms.

 Built for personal use with a simple workflow:
 just paste your URLs into a `urls.txt` file and run `nudl-py` from the command line.